 Spring Mountain Christian Academy exists to provide Christian education for children.
 The primary basis for admission to the program is a parental commitment to accept their biblical mandate to train their children.
-Since SMCA School Board believes that education is a scriptural mandate, admission is open only to children whose parents are committed to Christian values as stated in this Handbook.
+Since SMCA believes that education is a scriptural mandate, admission is open only to children whose parents are committed to Christian values as stated in our Handbook.
 Exceptions can be made to the general admission policy, only under the consideration and approval of the School Board.

 1. The following policy considerations will be applied when evaluating each family for admission of their child(ren):